Login Start 15-Day Free Trial

 Encouraging existing customers to refer new ones can significantly boost growth.
 Dropbox’s referral program is a notable example:

-• Dropbox offered additional storage space to both the referrer and the referee, incentivizing users to invite friends and family
+• Dropbox offered additional storage space to both the referrer and the referee (500 MB for Basic users and 1 GB for Plus), incentivizing users to invite friends and family.

 • This dual-sided incentive led to a substantial increase in user acquisition, contributing to Dropbox’s rapid growth.